 Healthy eating depends on you, but we’re here to help.
 Use our senior nutrition tips to improve your health and independence as you age.

-If you’re interested in a senior living community in North Tucson or Marana, AZ consider La Sonora.
+If you’re interested in a senior living community in Flowood or Brandon, MS consider Rankin County.
 Each day, our chef plans nutritious and delicious meals for our residents.
 Every meal is a social event shared with neighbors and friends.

-We’d love to show you the La Sonora dining experience or any other aspect of our community, contact us today for a tour.
+We’d love to show you the Brandon dining experience or any other aspect of our community, contact us today for a tour.